Nibuja05/dota_ability_transformer/README.md

 -   if you already have a types defined, you can simply add it, like: `"types": ["@moddota/dota-lua-types/normalized", "dota_ability_transformer"],`

-That's it.
+That's it!
 The transformer is now fully functional and will update KV ability automatically.

 # How to use it